Onamission1/modern-movie-app-with-js/README.md

 # modern-movie-app-with-js
-Improve your JavaScript skills by building a movie app in Vanilla JavaScript.
+Improved my JavaScript skills by building a movie app in Vanilla JavaScript.
 No frameworks or libraries, inspired by 'Esterling'.
 Made with THEMOVIEDB API, with methods and properties like: querySelector, createElement, innerHTML, appendChild, insertBefore, preventDefault, dataset,